d6t/d6t-python/README.md

 ### What can it do?

-* Quickly create private and public data repos eg s3 or ftp
+* Quickly create private and public data repos on s3 or ftp
-* Push/pull data to/from data repos to sync and share data
+* Push/pull data to/from data repos to get and share data
 * Add schema information so data can be loaded quickly

 Learn more at [https://github.com/d6t/d6tpipe](https://github.com/d6t/d6tpipe)